-Situational Awareness is developed, maintained, lost, and regained at three levels.
+Situational Awareness is developed, maintained and erodes on three levels.
 The highest level of situational awareness is developed by being able to make realistic and accurate projections of the future events.
 The projections are sometimes called “mental models.”
 Projecting the future facilitates being able to see bad things coming… in time to change the outcome.

 If there were ever a theme that runs through everything I teach in my classes about situational awareness it is just that:

 One of the best ways available to see the bad things coming is by forming expectations about the future outcomes of the activities happening at the emergency scene.
 When a crew is given a task there should be two expectations that arise from the assignment:

 1. What will the successful outcome look like as a result of the crew’s performance?

 2. How long should it take the crew to get that task done?

 Keep your focus on the purpose of your assignment as it relates to the overall incident action plan.[tweet this]

 How long it should take for a task to be completed is based on many factors (which I will write about separately in a future article).
 It is important to place a time expectation on task completion, especially if the conditions of the incident are fast-moving and deteriorating.

 Part of the size-up should include thinking about the future.
 Not only what it will look like, but how much time it should take to look that way.
 If the expectation is that something should happen within five minutes, it is at the five minute mark that an assessment of the progress should be completed.
 Does the incident look like it should?
 If not, why?
 And more importantly if not, what should be done about it that will ensure the safety of personnel operating in the high-risk environment.

 1. If an incident is deteriorating, why would a commander continue to allow personnel to perform high-risk, high-consequence activities when it appears things are heading toward disaster?